chentsulin/awesome-graphql/README.md

 * [graphql-tag](https://github.com/apollographql/graphql-tag) - A JavaScript template literal tag that parses GraphQL queries.
 * [graphql-compose](https://github.com/graphql-compose/graphql-compose) - Tool which allows you to construct flexible graphql schema from different data sources via plugins.
 * [graphql-modules](https://github.com/Urigo/graphql-modules) - Separate GraphQL server into smaller, reusable parts by modules or features.
-* [join-monster](https://github.com/acarl005/join-monster) - A GraphQL-to-SQL query execution layer for batch data fetching.
 * [graphql-shield](https://github.com/maticzav/graphql-shield) - A library that helps creating a permission layer for a graphql api.
 * [graphql-let](https://github.com/piglovesyou/graphql-let) - A webpack loader to import type-protected codegen results directly from GraphQL documents
-* [graphql-config](https://github.com/kamilkisiela/graphql-config): One configuration for all your GraphQL tools (supported by most tools, editors & IDEs).
+* [graphql-config](https://github.com/kamilkisiela/graphql-config) - One configuration for all your GraphQL tools (supported by most tools, editors & IDEs).
-* [graphql-cli](https://github.com/urigo/graphql-cli): A command line tool for common GraphQL development workflows.
+* [graphql-cli](https://github.com/urigo/graphql-cli) - A command line tool for common GraphQL development workflows.
-* [graphql-toolkit](https://github.com/ardatan/graphql-toolkit): A set of utils for faster development of GraphQL tools (Schema and documents loading, Schema merging and more).
+* [graphql-toolkit](https://github.com/ardatan/graphql-toolkit) - A set of utils for faster development of GraphQL tools (Schema and documents loading, Schema merging and more).
-* [sofa](https://github.com/Urigo/sofa): Generate REST API from your GraphQL API.
+* [sofa](https://github.com/Urigo/sofa) - Generate REST API from your GraphQL API.
 * [graphback](https://github.com/aerogear/graphback) - Framework and CLI to add a GraphQLCRUD API layer to a GraphQL server using data models.
 * [graphql-middleware](https://github.com/maticzav/graphql-middleware) - Split up your GraphQL resolvers in middleware functions.
 * [graphql-relay-js](https://github.com/graphql/graphql-relay-js) - A library to help construct a graphql-js server supporting react-relay.